0xnirmal/Collaborative-Filtering-Recommendation-Engine/README.md

 * Mean-Squared Distance
 * Cosine Similarity

-For a detailed understanding of the study, see the writeup attached to this repo.

 ## Running Instructions ##
 All of these commands should be issued from the main directory of the repository.
 ### Setup ###